Teaching and Learning Scholarship (TLS) Grants

 Teaching and Learning Scholarship (TLS) goes by many different names, including the Scholarship of Teaching and Learning (SoTL), discipline-based education research (DBER), action research, pedagogical research, teaching as research, and more; but at its core this research is about the systematic assessment of teaching and learning practices in university classrooms.

-Our Teaching and Learning Scholarship (TLS) grant program is intended to advance scholarly conversations around teaching and learning scholarship in higher education.
-Exemplary projects should underscore Penn State’s role as a leading teaching and research university.
+Our Teaching and Learning Scholarship (TLS) program is intended to advance scholarly conversations around teaching and learning scholarship in higher education, Those seeking funding for TLS from Schreyer Institute endowments should include a focus on teaching and learning at Penn State.

-Grants are typically made in the range of $500–$1,500, although higher amounts may be considered for projects with larger impact or higher potential for innovation.
+Grants are typically made in the range of $500–$1,500, although higher amounts may be considered for projects with greater impact or higher potential for innovation.

 TLS Grant funds are typically used for the following expenses: